tweag/nixpkgs-graph/README.md

 ```json
 "chromium":{"buildInputs":"/nix/store/jhw4g403w7rl406kaiwgcmjjj7h8452j-gsettings-desktop-schemas-42.0 /nix/store/bzb3nqkb6lmp49f4w49gx8pmxazy7rd1-glib-2.72.2-dev /nix/store/430qg342sichma31bm38p9rc4yi2rbjb-gtk+3-3.24.34-dev /nix/store/rkp90b96jr3xng75kdz603r8wxd0i3mp-adwaita-icon-theme-42.0 ","name":"chromium-103.0.5060.53","path":"/nix/store/67ybgs58kk57gap1lac0w4zz5dwkvkyk-chromium-103.0.5060.53"}
 ```
 So, according to the `edges.json` file we get all the nodes and edges information at the same time.
-The method we use here is to iterate through nix builtin function [mapAttrs](https://nixos.org/manual/nix/stable/expressions/builtins.html#builtins-mapAttrs) directly over the nixpkgs and merge the final information obtained with the [concatMapStrings](http://ryantm.github.io/nixpkgs/functions/library/strings/) function and `--json --strict` attribute of `nix-instantiate` to output.
+The method we use here is to  iterate on the attributes of the root attribute set of nixpkgs using [mapAttrs](https://nixos.org/manual/nix/stable/expressions/builtins.html#builtins-mapAttrs) and merge the final information obtained with the [concatMapStrings](http://ryantm.github.io/nixpkgs/functions/library/strings/) function and `--json --strict` attribute of `nix-instantiate` to output.
 <p align="right">(<a href="#top">back to top</a>)</p>